 Bitcoin, therefore, appears very similar to any currency traded on foreign exchange markets.
 Unlike fiat currencies/money, bitcoin has no official price.
 What it has are only various averages, which are on price feeds on global exchanges.

-1. Demand and Supply
+1. Demand and Supply of Bitcoin

 The answer to “what determines bitcoin price?” is Demand and Supply.